 - Care should be taken if a driver’s license or identification card lists a nickname or deviates from other legal documents such as "Bill" for "William".
 In this case, if the driver’s license or identification card lists "Bill" as the person’s name, "Bill" would be the proper identification on the financing statement and searches for existing liens should identify "Bill", and as a good practice, "William" as well.
 Likewise, the best practice when ordering this search would be to identify "Bill" as a starting place and any variations on that name.

-- We recommend obtaining a photocopy of the individual debtor’s driver’s license or identification card using the form attached.
+- We recommend obtaining a photocopy of the individual debtor’s driver’s license or identification card.
 Acceptable identification cards are those issued by the Pennsylvania Department of Transportation.
 Be certain the license or card is current and not expired.

 - We recommend obtaining a photocopy of the individual debtor’s driver’s license or identification card prior to ordering any UCC searches on individual debtors.